 A Distance Learning Plan allows students and staff, while not physically in our schools, an opportunity to explore and engage in meaningful learning experiences that are:

 The intent is to continue to afford students with meaningful learning experiences while connecting with teachers in the event of an emergency.
 We know nothing replaces the genuine human interactions that happen authentically in the classroom between students and teachers, but this will allow our students to continue learning in an organized manner.

-While the structure will not be direct teaching, all teaching staff will be using the Google Classroom platform so that students can:
+All teaching staff will be using Video platforms to intereact with the student (Zoom, Google Meet, Etc.) and the Google Classroom platform so that students can: